The endless wait: A day at Dulles amid hope, despair and lawyers

 Moustafa texts his wife, telling her there may be a problem when you land.
 The President of the United States has signed an executive order that could bar her from leaving the airport.
 She has a J2 visa, the kind given to spouses of immigrants.
 And she's lived in the US for almost a year.
 But her passport is Syrian.
 And it's that passport with which she'd traveled to visit family in Qatar three weeks earlier.

-When she lands at Dulles, Moustafa's wife is met by Custom and Border Protection agents.
+When she lands at Dulles, Moustafa's wife is met by Customs and Border Protection agents.
 She sends her husband frantic text messages, tells him she's being asked to sign papers she doesn't understand.

 Moustafa feels helpless.
 For the next few hours, dejected and despairing, he recounts his wife's story to the lawyers who've arrived at Dulles, offering to help.